Steamboat Photos, Page 15

 Ed's brothers John and William "Steamboat Bill" Heckmann had boats named after him, but as far as I can tell the other brothers Ed, Fred and Lewis apparently did not.

 Only a few letters on the pilot house are vaguely visible and they don't suggest to me that Heckmann was part of the name.
 The Missouri River was where the Heckmanns ran their boats.
 They lived in charming Hermann, MO on the Missouri that I've visited quite a few times.
-You included my description of the place under the caption for some photos of the towboat MARK TWAIN.

 Great photos, gives an almost "you are there" 3D when you look at them.
 Ideal for a model maker to work from with so many details in the unusual angles the photos were taken from.